Biz-Group/fabric-v1/PRD.md

 - Clicking a Department populates the Process column with its children.
 - Clicking a Process opens the **Process Detail Panel** — either as a fourth column or as a slide-over/modal.

 The structure is: **Function → Department → Process**.
-Users can create, rename, move, and delete items at each level directly from the Miller column UI — no separate admin screen needed.
+Users with contributor or admin access can create, rename, move, and delete eligible items at each level directly from the Miller column UI — no separate hierarchy admin screen needed.
 On desktop, the add (`+`) button lives in each column header, while rename/delete controls live on the selected item's **overview header** (Function/Department Overview) or the **process detail breadcrumb** — keeping them off the narrow column rows so long names aren't truncated.
 On mobile (stacked drill-down), the full-width rows carry inline rename/delete controls directly.

+Hierarchy deletion is intentionally non-cascading.
+A function cannot be deleted while it still has departments, a department cannot be deleted while it still has processes, and a process cannot be deleted while it still has conversations.
+Delete dialogs show the server-computed eligibility state so viewers see a role blocker, contributors/admins see child-data blockers, and admins get a direct path to **Admin → Conversations** when process conversations must be deleted first.
+Empty process deletion also removes its derived process-flow diagram before deleting the process row.

 ### 2.2 Process Detail Panel